EKami/torchlite/README.md

 Few examples will generates folders/files such as saved models or tensorboard logs.
-To visualize the tensorboard logs download Tensorflow's tensorboard as well as [Pytorch's tensorboard](https://github.com/lanpa/tensorboard-pytorch) if you're interested by the `ezeeml.torch` package.
+To visualize the tensorboard logs download Tensorflow's tensorboard as well as [Pytorch's tensorboard](https://github.com/lanpa/tensorboard-pytorch) if you're interested by the `torchlite.torch` package.
 Then execute:
 ```
 tensorboard --logdir=./tensorboard
 ```